 Mark Lawrenson states his prediction for Liverpool FC v Bournemouth

-Mark Lawrenson is backing Liverpool FC to ease to a resounding 3-0 win over Bournemouth at Anfield on Saturday afternoon.
+Mark Lawrenson is backing Liverpool FC to return to winning ways against Bournemouth at Anfield on Saturday afternoon.

-Former Liverpool FC defender Lawrenson is backing Klopp’s men to ease to a straightforward win against Bournemouth on Saturday afternoon.
+Former Liverpool FC defender Lawrenson believes the Reds will ease to a straightforward win against Bournemouth at Anfield on Saturday afternoon.